 Uses For Promacta

-Eltrombopag is used to treat thrombocytopenia (low platelets in the blood) in adults and children 6 years of age and older with a blood disorder called chronic idiopathic thrombocytopenic purpura (ITP).
+Eltrombopag is used to treat thrombocytopenia (low platelets in the blood) in adults and children 1 year of age and older with a blood disorder called chronic idiopathic thrombocytopenic purpura (ITP).
 This medicine is used after a splenectomy (surgery to remove the spleen) and other medicines, such as steroids or immunoglobulin, have not worked well enough.
-Eltrombopag is also used to treat thrombocytopenia in patients with chronic hepatitis C along with interferon therapy.
+Eltrombopag is also used to treat thrombocytopenia in patients with chronic hepatitis C, along with interferon therapy.
 Platelets help clot the blood, so a person with thrombocytopenia may have bleeding problems.
 Eltrombopag works by stimulating the bone marrow to produce more platelets.

 Eltrombopag is also used to treat severe aplastic anemia (SAA) in patients who have received other medicines to treat SAA, when those medications did not work well.

 This medicine is available only with your doctor's prescription.

 Before Using Promacta

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: